kairosity/mp3-snapathon/README.md

 <details><summary><b>click for features</b></summary>

 ### Features
-- A form prompting the user to enter a username that must be unique, an email that must also be unique and a password.
+- A form prompting the user to enter a username that must be unique, an email that must also be unique, a profile photo (not required) and a password.
 - They are asked to enter their password twice, which is an important feature to prevent a user from accidentally misspelling a password and then not being able to sign in.

 - The registration form has the following Materialize validations:
     - The username must be at least 5 characters long.
     - The email address must be of valid email format.
 (Regex based so not foolproof)
+    - The profile photo is not required.
     - The password must be at least 6 characters long.
 - And the following backend validations:
     - Both password fields must be identical and the passwords are case sensitive.
     - If the username or email address has already been registered, the registration will not go ahead and the user will be instructed via a flash message as to the reason.
+    - The profile photo must conform to all the competition entry [photo validation requirements](#security-features).

 - When the user registers successfully, a session is created and they are redirected to their new profile page.
 </details>